QUESTIONNAIRE 2, DISTRIBUTED TO

 8/ Well, in order to realize what happened, to have an idea of the living conditions, of the difficulty, not to forget what happened, to pay tribute to the victims.

-N° 14:
+No. 14:

-2/ Auschwitz is located in Germany.
+2/ Auschwitz is in Germany.

 Upon their arrival in the camps, the Jews are dispossessed of their personal belongings and they are naked.
 And they are named by numbers like for animals.

-6/ " Memory ", it is to remember, to remind future generations of what happened.
+6/ "Memory" is to remember, to remind future generations of what happened.
 Not to forget.

 " History " is saying everything that happened and in what context.

-7/ Let this film touch our conscience.
+7/ That this film touches our consciousness.

 8/

-N° 15:
+No. 15:

 1/ Auschwitz evokes for me the extermination center of the Jews set up by the Germans during the war.
 It is a symbol of German domination.

-2/ Auschwitz is located in Germany.
+2/ Auschwitz is in Germany.

 3/ I think that the concentration camp is a place of detention where prisoners are immobilized, while extermination is a symbol of murder and assassination.

-7/ That they transcribe to the maximum the 'truth', the fear, the situation in which the Jews were treated.
+7/ That they transcribe to the maximum the "truth", the fear, the situation in which the Jews were treated.

-N° 16:
+No. 16:

 4/ About 6 million Jews.

-7/ The facts that marked the students; the atmosphere in 1942 (during the war) and now (how one perceives Auschwitz, now that it is calm); the feelings one can have when entering this "mythical" place.
+7/ The facts that marked the students; the atmosphere in 1942 (during the war) and now (how one perceives Auschwitz, now that it is quiet); the feelings one can have when entering this "mythical" place.

-8/ This makes the 'duty of memory' persist, but it is too short (in time) to study this place.
+8/ This makes the "duty of memory" persist, but it is too short (in time) to study this place.

-N° 17:
+No. 17:

 1/ Terror.
 Suffering.
 Injustice.